 In the following we now use the toolbox, and extend it, too, in order to define a range of different mapping generation approaches.
 In the course of this section we present our novel Quick Ontology Mapping approach - QOM.

-5.1 Standard Mapping Approaches
+5.1 NOM - Naive Ontology Mapping

-Our Naive Ontology Mapping (NOM)[9] constitutes a straight forward baseline for later comparisons.
-It is defined by the steps of the process model as follows.
-Where appropriate we point to related mapping approaches and briefly describe the difference in comparison to NOM.
+Our Naive Ontology Mapping (NOM) constitutes a straight forward baseline for later comparisons.
+It is defined by the steps of the process model as follows: